 - Extra-virgin olive oil

-- 3/4 cup chicken broth, plus more as needed
+- 3/4 cup homemade chicken stock or canned chicken broth plus more as needed

-- 1. At least 15 minutes and up to 2 hours before cooking, combine the vinegar, garlic, and rosemary in a small bowl and set aside.
+- At least 15 minutes and up to 2 hours before cooking, combine the vinegar, garlic, and rosemary in a small bowl.